Short hair: Women

-Short hair for women became fashionable in the 1920s.
+Short hair became fashionable for western women in the 1920s.
 Styles included the bob cut (a blunt cut to the chin or neck and cut evenly all around), the shingle bob (a haircut that was tapered short in the back) and the short crop (cut short in the back and longer hair in front).
-Women wore longer styles in the 1930s and 1940s, but short hair made a comeback when Audrey Hepburn sported a pixie cut (a very short wispy haircut) in the 1953 film Roman Holiday.
+Before the 1920s, short hair on women was not entirely uncommon but was often associated with the Coney Island chorus girls.
+In the 1910s, Irene Castle was the first to bring short hair on women into the mainstream.
+Women wore longer styles in the 1930s and 1940s save for the early 1930s (as a continuation from the 1920s) but the bob became unfashionable by 1932.
+Short hair made a comeback when Audrey Hepburn sported a pixie cut (a very short wispy haircut) in the 1953 film Roman Holiday.
 Short hair was fairly popular throughout the 60s, but the 70s and 80s favored different hairstyles.
 It became popular in the 1990s and remains so to this day.
+During the 1990s among teenagers, girls and boys opted for similar haircuts.
 There have been other styles, such as the Eton crop (a more extreme take on the short crop), and short layers.